Fertility Conference 2021, Liverpool, UK

-The 2019 Joint Conference of the Association of Clinical Embryologists, British Fertility Society and the Society for Reproduction and Fertility will be coming to Birmingham in January 2019.
+The 2020 Joint Conference of the Association of Clinical Embryologists, British Fertility Society and the Society for Reproduction & Fertility will be coming to Edinburgh in January 2020.
 The event has become the largest UK educational forum focussing on fertility and reproductive medicine.

-The theme for the joint annual conference is Technologies and controversies featuring an exciting, cutting edge programme of high profile, scientific international and UK speakers, with a wide range of concurrent sessions focussing on specialist areas in fertility and reproductive biology guaranteed to excite, stimulate and motivate!
+The theme for the joint annual conference is ‘Reproduction in a changing world’ featuring an exciting, cutting edge programme of high profile, scientific international and UK speakers, with a wide range of concurrent sessions focussing on specialist areas in fertility and reproductive biology guaranteed to excite, stimulate and motivate!

 The event will also feature over 200 scientific poster presentations, a large trade exhibition and a packed networking programme providing an excellent opportunity to learn, network and exchange ideas.